tamirherzberg/interactive-stories-bezalel/README.md

 "I love Noa Kirel too, she's my fav artist.
 My fav song of her is unicorn.
 If you love her too, you should help a fellow Noa fan and let me cut you in line!"

 #### Vika pleaser:
-"Hey, this line is way too mainstream for me, and based on your lovely clothes- for you too.
+"Hey, this line is way too mainstream for me.
 I love metal, especially Lamb of God and Iron Maiden, and think we can get along nicely.
-Can I cut you in line?"
+Can I pass you in line?"